• Home

 Q5: What role does local SEO play in medical SEO?

 Local SEO is crucial for healthcare providers because most patients search for nearby providers.
-Optimizing your Google Business Profile, building local citations, and targeting location-specific keywords help attract local patients effectively.
+Optimize your Google Business Profile, build local citations, and target location-specific keywords help attract local patients effectively.

 About the Author